Stripe VS Square

 Positive Reviews & Testimonials

-As media darlings, both Stripe and Square have gotten lots of press.
+As media darlings, Stripe and Square have each received a lot of good press.
 They’re both lauded for the way they’ve transformed payments.

 Square merchants love how easy the service is to use.
 And I tend to agree — Square is one of the most intuitive options out there as far as payments and using the dashboard.
 Merchants also really like the predictable pricing and lack of fees.
 Other than that, the integrated invoicing feature and the seamless omnichannel commerce experience are big draws.